 Sacramentary of Robert of Jumièges (Rouen, Bibliothèque Municipale, MS 274 (Y6)), 1014-1023

-This late Anglo-Saxon sacramentary contains a series of depictions with details indebted to the Gospel of Pseudo-Matthew.
+This late Anglo-Saxon sacramentary contains a series of depictions with details indebted to Pseudo-Matthew.
 Folio 32v depicts Jesus’ Nativity with a midwife standing by in the upper register, and Joseph with an ox and ass nearby the Nativity in the lower register.
 Folio 33r depicts the annunciation of Jesus’ Nativity to the shepherds in the upper register, and the holy family’s flight into Egypt in the bottom register, featuring Jesus’ childhood miracle of bending a palm tree for its fruit as in Pseudo-Matthew.

 Life of the Virgin stained glass window cycle in Chartres Cathedral, 12th century